LaunchCode-Education-Archived/gis-devops-OLD/week05/day1/project/README.md

 The following screen allows for configuration of instance.
 We do not need to customize this image beyond the defaults, so you can continue to "Add Storage".

 On this screen, you can choose what storage is available to your instance.
-AWS will provision a virtual volumes in Elastic Block Store to serve as the valume(s) mounted in your instance.
+AWS will provision a virtual volume in Elastic Block Store to serve as the volume(s) mounted in your instance.
 By default, it will create an 8 GiB volume to serve as the instance's root volume.
 The default 8 GiB volume is sufficient for this application.
 Click on "Add Tags" to progress to the next step.

 ![Screen shot showing pre-filled 8 GiB storage selection](storage-options.png)